lowla/lowladb-node-postgresql/README.md

-# LowlaDB-Node-PostgreSql #
+# LowlaDB-Node-PostgreSQL #

-> A PostgreSql Datastore for LowlaDB on Node servers.
+> A PostgreSQL Datastore for LowlaDB on Node.js servers.

 ## Installation ##